-Pakistan: Case filed against 400 for assaulting woman making TikTok videos at park in Lahore
+Pakistan: Case filed against 400 for assaulting woman making TikTok videos in Lahore park

-The accused allegedly tore her clothes and tossed her in the air.
+The accused men allegedly tore her clothes in a park near the Minar-e-Pakistan monument on the country’s Independence Day.

 The Pakistan police filed a case against 400 people in Lahore on Tuesday for allegedly assaulting a woman at a park on Independence Day, Dawn reported.